touying-typ/touying/src/utils.typ

 /// - `it` is the content to reconstruct
 ///
 /// - `new-children` is the new children you want to replace the old children with
-#let reconstruct-table-like(named: true, it, new-children) = {
+#let reconstruct-table-like(named: true, labeled: true, it, new-children) = {
-  reconstruct(body-name: "children", named: named, it, ..new-children) }
+  reconstruct(body-name: "children", named: named, labeled: labeled, it, ..new-children) }